Easy Roasted Brown Sugar Butternut Squash (with Cinnamon)

 What flavors go well with butternut squash?

 This dish pairs well with all the classic fall and holiday flavors.
 I serve it as part of Thanksgiving dinner.
 Outside of the holiday season, this pairs very well with roast chicken.
-You could serve this dish with anything that you would serve a sweet potato casserole or baked apples with.
+You could serve this dish with anything that you would serve a sweet potato casserole or fried apples with.

 How will I know when the squash is caramelized?